Brenda Holloway: The Motown years

 Holloway's vocal style was very relaxed, yet she was able to create tension and exercise control.
 She was masterful in her ability to produce warm, rich timbres.
 With innovative articulation, a deft control of dynamics, and a flair for dramatic performances, Holloway was a singer's singer.

 Later in 1964, Holloway won a spot on Dick Clark's "Caravan of Stars" tour on the condition that then-struggling Motown girl group The Supremes join them.
 During the tour, the Supremes' star rose following the release of "Where Did Our Love Go".
-Motown issued Holloway's debut album, Every Little Bit Hurts, and released the modestly successful ballad, "I'll Always Love You", which reached no. 60 on the pop chart.
+Motown issued Holloway's debut album, Every Little Bit Hurts, and released the modestly successful ballad, "I'll Always Love You", which reached number 60 on the pop chart.

 When Mary Wells, who was Motown's first solo hit-maker, left the label, Motown began billing Holloway as the next female solo star and soon had Holloway recording several songs originally intended for Wells, including her next top 40 single, "When I'm Gone", which like many of Wells' hit singles, had been composed by Smokey Robinson.
 This time, Holloway recorded the song in Detroit.
 Released in early 1965, the song reached number 25 on the Hot 100 and number 13 on the R&B chart.

 Motown then issued her version of a song that had originally been recorded by Wells, "Operator".
 The song only produced a modest showing and Holloway began dealing with issues with the label.
 Holloway was one of the few Motown artists not to attend the label's grooming school and was sometimes chastised by some of Motown's staff, including Gordy and Robinson, for performing and dressing "too much like Tina Turner".
 Some of the Detroit staff regarded her as temperamental and a "troublemaker", and the company increasingly focused attention on its most successful acts, notably the Supremes.
 A follow-up album, to have been called Hurtin' and Cryin, was scrapped by the label, and Holloway began to consider that she was being disregarded by the company, perhaps in part because she was not based in Detroit.
 However, she gained an opening spot on The Beatles' US tour later in 1965, a repeat of the group having Mary Wells open for them on their UK tour earlier that year.